alphagov/datagovuk-tech-docs/source/documentation/publish_and_manage_data/inspire.md

 ### Geographic Information System (GIS)

 You can choose to store data in a GIS (Geographic Information System).
 This is common for departments and local authorities that have an established geo-spatial data capability.
 The most commonly used GIS for data.gov.uk is the open source [GeoNetwork](http://geonetwork-opensource.org/), and commercial ones such as ArcGIS are also in use.
 The GIS provides a 'WMS service' for users to preview the data and 'WFS service' or 'Atom feed' for users to download the data.
-The GIS also publishes the metadata records for the datasets at a 'CSW service', which data.gov.uk is then configured to harvest from.
+The GIS also publishes the metadata records for the datasets at a 'CSW service', which the data.gov.uk directory is then configured to harvest from.

 ## Harvesting metadata records